OpenIxia/CloudLens-cli/README.md

 root@ubuntu:~$ cloudlens start webhook
 Successfully created webhook.
 ```
 Before we continue, we must properly configure our Cloudlens project API key.
 If you haven't already, access the online [hub](https://ixia-sandbox.cloud) and create a project.
-We'll work in the default namespace.
+We'll work in the default namespace in Kubernetes.
 ```console
 root@ubuntu:~$ cloudlens config key [ENTER YOUR CLOUDLENS PROJECT API KEY] --namespace default Successfully configured key for namespace default.